-Parenting research suggests that setting up routines may be beneficial to children, especially when you consider a child’s perspective.
-A great way to help your child feel involved in the decision-making process is to let them select when they can have their favorite treats, while you guide them on how to mindfully enjoy chocolate and candy.
+Research suggests that routines are beneficial to children.
+Involve them in the decision-making process by allowing them to decide when they can have their favorite treats, while you guide them on the mindful enjoyment of chocolate and candy.

 Don’t Prohibit Treats